Doctors Warn Skims’ Viral Face Wrap Could Backfire: “Finally, Someone Said It”

 Kim Kardashian’s shapewear brand Skims has sparked yet another online frenzy — but this time, it’s not over leggings or bodysuits.
 Last week, the company launched the Seamless Sculpt Face Wrap, a jawline-compressing headpiece priced at $82 (£52).

-Marketed as being made from Skims’ “signature sculpting fabric” and “infused with collagen yarns for ultra-soft overnight jaw support,” the unusual product sold out almost instantly, leaving curious shoppers stuck on a waitlist.
+Marketed as being made from Skims’ “signature sculpting fabric” and “infused with collagen yarns for ultra-soft overnight jaw support,” the unusual product sold out almost instantly, leaving curious shoppers on a waitlist.
 Social media buzzed with videos of people trying it on, praising its comfort and futuristic look.

-But not everyone is convinced it’s the beauty shortcut it claims to be.
+However, not everyone is convinced it’s the beauty shortcut it claims to be.

 Plastic Surgeon Raises Red Flags

-Plastic surgeon Dr Faryan Jalalabadi (@drjaluvmabody) posted a TikTok response that was part lighthearted, part serious.
+Plastic surgeon Dr. Faryan Jalalabadi (@drjaluvmabody) posted a TikTok response that was part lighthearted, part serious.
 “Shout out to Skims for giving my post-op patients another jaw bra alternative to try,” he said, noting that the design does appear comfortable.

 The catch?
 His approval only applies to people who have recently had surgery.